Rothesay: Duke of Rothesay

 The heir to the British throne (currently William, Prince of Wales) is known in Scotland as the Duke of Rothesay.
 This practice was begun in the late 14th century by Robert III of Scotland, who regularly resided at Rothesay Castle, and first granted the title to his son David in 1398.
 At that time, the name Rothesay referred to the whole island of Bute, rather than to the town (which was known as Bute-town).
 The island of Bute (along with the island of Arran) was under the control of Robert III because he had inherited it from his Stewart ancestors.
 They had owned it ever since King Alexander III of Scotland (having received it from Norway under the Treaty of Perth of 1266) assigned it to Robert III's great-grandfather, Alexander Stewart.
 The two islands were privately owned by the Stewart family until Robert II (Alexander Stewart's grandson and Robert III's father) inherited the throne from his mother, after which the islands became the property of the Crown.

 Once Robert III had conferred this title on his son, the title continued to be given to every heir of the Scottish throne thereafter.
 Following the Union of the Crowns in 1603, the heir to the British throne was always also formally considered “heir to the Scottish throne” and so acquired the title.

 Unlike the title's English equivalent (Duke of Cornwall), the title Duke of Rothesay does not come with any land attached to it in the form of a Duchy.
 That is because control of the land was instead given to Robert III's half-brother and to the latter's descendants, who acquired the title Marquess of Bute in the 18th century.
 The current marquess remains the main landlord of the island; his principal seat, Mount Stuart, lies a few miles to the south of Rothesay Castle.

 Modern times

 Rothesay was granted a multimillion-pound harbour development project just in time for the arrival of the next generation of lower-firth ferries MV Argyle and MV Bute.

 In August 2018, the Donald Campbell Bluebird hydroplane held trials on Loch Fad.
-It was the first time the vehicle had been in the water since it was recovered from Coniston Water in the Lake District after the 1967 accident in which Campbell was killed.
+It was the first time the vehicle had been in the water since it was recovered from Coniston Water in the Lake District and restored after the 1967 accident in which Campbell was killed.